ayugupta29/Maximl-assignment/README.md

 # Maximl-assignment
-Smallest Substring of all different lengths.
+Finding the length of the smallest Substring having all distinct elements.